 Then, call the National Gas Service Emergency Line on 0800 111 999 to report a suspected gas leak.
 They'll sort out the problem and tell you what to do to stay safe.

 If none of your gas appliances are working but you don't smell gas, then you should call National Grid Metering on 0800 001 4340.
 They'll walk you through the next steps and arrange for your gas meter to be exchanged.

-If you have a power cut or see damaged power lines then contact your local network operator.
+If you have a power cut or see damaged power lines, contact your local network operator.
 You can get through to them by calling 105 from anywhere in the country.

-Head to www.powercut105.com for more info and to find out who your local network operator is.
+Head to www.powercut105.com for more information and to find out who your local network operator is.

 If your electricity goes off, but you're not sure if it's a power cut in your area, there are a few steps you can take to see if it's a power cut or a fault in your home.
 The easiest way to do this is to see if your neighbours still have electricity and to check your fuse box to make sure the master switch is on.